beyondmeh/dotfiles/README.md

       gateways (based on their MAC Address)
     * `battmon` - Will warn about battery levels with increasing severity and then safely shut the system down if the battery gets too low.
-    * `floating-desktop` - Make all the windows on desktop 5 floating
     * `lemonade` - Start a [lemonbar](https://github.com/LemonBoy/bar) panel
       with useful system info, similar to conky
     * `lockscreen` - Blurs and locks the screen with *Barney Fife